Would it help to know the difference so you can purchase antique furniture and not get ripped off?

 Innovative New Material Revolutionizes Wicker Furniture Industry

-This paper fibre rush material solved the problem of the scarcity of materials due to the embargo.
-With the addition of the more simple lines of the Mission era furniture of the time, it also cut down on the exorbitant man-hours necessary to produce the elaborate designs of the Victorian age reed wicker furniture.
+This new paper fibre rush material solved the problem of the scarcity of materials due to the embargo.
+With the addition of the more simple lines of the Mission era furniture of the time, it also cut down on the exorbitant man-hours necessary to produce the elaborate designs of the Victorian age rattan reed wicker furniture.

 Paper fibre rush was constructed from a paper pulp that was treated with sizing and glue and twisted in a rope-like fashion to resemble the rattan reed strands.
 Paper fibre was a very flexible and versatile material with many advantages.